bio-tools/biotoolsDocs/IFB_tools.rst

 * `EDAM Browser`_

 .. tip::
-   The EDAM term picker currently implemented in *bio.tools* is not very powerful, for example, although it synonyms of EDAM terns, these are not display to the user.
-It's strongly recommended to use one or more of the browsers above.
+   The EDAM term picker currently implemented in *bio.tools* is not very powerful.
+It's strongly recommended to use the browsers above.
 If you can't find exactly the terms you need, multiple searches using synonyms, alternative spellings *etc.* can help.

    A much better term picker is on the way, and while not yet fully integrated into *bio.tools* is already very useful:

    * `EDAM Tool Annotator <https://bio.tools/static/eta/>`_

    You can use this to pick relevant topics and define the function of your tools.
-The ouput (in the bottom pane of the window) is a JSON object that can be copy-pasted into the *JSON* tabe of the *bio.tools* `registration interface <#bio-tools-registration-interface>`_, when editing a tool description.
+The ouput (in the bottom pane of the window) is a JSON object that can be copy-pasted into the *JSON* tab of the *bio.tools* `registration interface <#bio-tools-registration-interface>`_, when editing a tool description.

-   If you cannot find the right term, please request it¡¯s added to EDAM via `GitHub <https://github.com/edamontology/edamontology/issues/new>`_ but first read the guidelines on `how to request a term <http://edamontologydocs.readthedocs.io/en/latest/contributors_guide.html#requests>`_.
-It takes some time from requesting new EDAM terms for these to be supported in *bio.tools*, so if you need many new terms please plan ahead.
+   If you can't find the right term, please request it to be added to EDAM via `GitHub <https://github.com/edamontology/edamontology/issues/new>`_ but first read the guidelines on `how to request a term <https://edamontologydocs.readthedocs.io/en/latest/getting_involved.html#suggestions-requests>`_.
+It takes some time for new terms to be supported in *bio.tools*, so if you need many new terms, please plan ahead and contact the `EDAM developers <mailto:edam@elixir-dk.org>`_ if you need help.

 5. Describe your tools